sylefeb/Silice/projects/sdram_test/README.md

 //   bank  |     row        |   column   | byte (ignored)
 // ====================================================
 ```
 (*Note:* I am ignoring the byte bit but keep it there to provide compatibility with controllers able to address individual bytes.
-With this controllers all addresses have to be aligned on 16 bits -- multiples of two).
+With this 16 bits controller all addresses are assumed to be aligned on 16 bits -- multiples of two).

 The thing is, you cannot directly address a row in a bank.
 It has to be `activated` first (think *opening the row*).
 And once you are done with it, it has to be `pre-charged` (think *closing the row*).
 These operations, active/pre-charge have a relatively high latency.
 So for efficiency you'd rather keep a row opened as long as possible -- and of course you have four banks so up to four rows opened at once.

 However, this controller does not do that.
 To avoid any book keeping it always activates and pre-charges rows, every access.
-Brute force!
+Simple brute force!
 And to avoid having to explictely do the pre-charge, it uses a SDRAM chip feature called `auto-precharge`.
 This automatically closes the row after this access, simplifying the controller further (and also we do not have to wait explictely for the pre-charge to terminate).

 Let's have a closer look at what happens in the code.
 I'll skip the tricky details of using on-pins flip-flops and such -- which are very important for stability -- keeping them for a later time.
 I'll focus on the logic of the controller.